Can Hormone Imbalance Cause Weight Gain?

 Can hormone imbalance cause weight gain?
 A healthy diet and regular exercise would be all you need to maintain a healthy weight in a perfect world.
 But for some, the scale stays the same no matter how much time is spent in the gym or how strict the diet is.
 For some people, despite legitimate attempts at weight loss, their weight may even increase.

 If you suffer from a hormonal imbalance, your body works against you.
 The result?
-Unwanted weight gain and other medical problems.
+Unwanted weight gain and other potential medical problems.
 Hormonal imbalances and weight gain are hot topics.
 Let’s look at the relationship between hormone levels and weight gain.

 Hormones and Weight Gain